Life feels harder than it seems like it should.

 Hi!
 Welcome to Otherwise Counseling

 I provide a space for clients to find calm, clarity, and a different way forward.
-Without masking, shaming, or forcing themselves to parent the “right” way…whatever that is.
+A place for sensitive and neurodivergent women to explore their nervous systems without masking, shaming, or forcing themselves to live or parent the “right” way…whatever that is.

-When they first come in, they’re overwhelmed because the sensory overload never stops.
+The sensory overload never really stops.
 Their body feels like it’s on high alert from the moment they wake up to bedtime (and usually throughout the night too).

 Sometimes naming feelings is impossible.
-By the time they notice they’re upset, they’re already shutting or melting down.
+By the time they realize they’re upset, they’re already shutting down or melting down.

-Before my clients came to therapy, they were worried they wouldn’t be understood.
-They often struggle to communicate what they are experiencing in a way that makes sense to another human.
-Would this be another dismissive provider passing off their symptoms as “normal”?
+Before coming to therapy, clients might be worried they won’t be understood.
+They might struggle to communicate what they are experiencing in a way that makes sense to another person.
+They might wonder, “Will this be another dismissive provider passing off their symptoms as ‘normal’?”

-They were pretty sure they just needed to deal with it and felt deep shame that they couldn’t do this like other moms.
-They felt they couldn’t handle it.
-They weren’t enough.
+They might think they just need to deal with it and feel deep shame that they can’t do life as easily as other people.
+They feel they can’t handle it, they are too much, or they aren’t enough.

-Like my clients, you deserve to feel confidence and a peaceful steadiness in the role of motherhood.
-You deserve to feel free from the shame of what you “should” be and feel proud of the amazing mom you are.
+Like these clients, you deserve to feel confidence and a peaceful steadiness in life.
+You deserve to feel free from the shame of what you “should” be and feel proud of the amazing human you are.
 You deserve to be seen, accepted, and held.

 You’re not broken.
 Your nervous system is overworked.